Last Updated: August 10, 2021

-Prevail Legal, Inc., (“Prevail”) is a Delaware Corporation based in Santa Clara, CA. We offer a cloud based testimony management platform. (services).
-We perform these services and maintain records related to our work for the better of our customers’ needs.
-We take the privacy of the personally identifiable information and non-public information we collect, process, use, disclose and retain seriously.
+Prevail Legal, Inc., (“Prevail”) is a Delaware Corporation based in San Diego, CA. We offer a cloud-based testimony management platform (services).
+We perform these services and maintain records related to our work for the benefit of our customers.
+We take the privacy of the personally identifiable information and non-public information we collect, process, use, disclose, and retain seriously.
 In fact, privacy—and the maintenance of confidentiality and client privilege—are core operational values of Prevail.

-The Policy covers information provided to us directly or indirectly through [WEBSITE] information gained from other online sources; and information we receive from offline sources, such as in-person contact or regular mail.
-If you have questions or concerns about the Policy, or need to bring any privacy-related issues to our attention, please contact Rob Feigenbaum, President and CEO.
-Rob can be reached at Rob@prevail.io, (845) PREVAIL.
+The Policy covers information provided to us directly or indirectly through Prevail.io; information gained from other online sources; and information we receive from offline sources, such as in-person contact or regular mail.
+If you have questions or concerns about the Policy, or need to bring any privacy-related issues to our attention, please contact us.
+We can be reached at firstname.lastname@example.org or (845) PREVAIL.

 Types of Information We Collect